fpgaprince/rtd/docs/source/hdl.rst

-HDL with emphasis on FPGAs/vendor
+HDL2
 ##############################################################################
-Specific to Xilinx at the moment......
-I feel like..
-HDL should just be purely HDL like basic syntaxs and templates... with out application. then as we talk about the different logic operation or circuits... we'll provide snippets of the HDL code which will synthesize into these circuits.
-HDL sprinked across the sections......
+This section is to emphasize HDL on FPGAs or vendor specific (primarily Xilinx bc that is what I use at the moment).
+It should be revisited after reading about combinatorial and sequential circuits.
+I will probably discuss some of it there too, so there will be some redundancy in information depending where your entry is.

+Or continue if you're already familiar.

-I kinda want a deeper dive with the results of the implementation too.. like what it means to use dedicated hardware vs. LUT
+I want to focus on HDL, RTL and implementation results.

+Like what it means to use dedicated hardware, inference(ing) vs. LUT.

 or like the fact that there is only D FF in an FPGA.. other styles FF is just going to be an implementation.. which uses the DFF such that the functionality will be equivalent to another #FF.